djcard/cbDashboard/README.md

     {"label":"Ecosystem Summary","view":"branchReport","module":"ecoSystemSummary"}
 ]`

 Higher up on this page, we established "myZone" as a "tab" zone.
 By using "myZone" as the setting key for this module, you can list views which should appear as tabs in that zone.
-The "label" will appear in the tab itself and, when clicked, will show the rendered content for referenced view and mmodule.
+The "label" will appear in the tab itself and, when clicked, will show the rendered content for referenced view and module.